 Option 2: Audacity’s WASAPI Loopback

 Don’t have a Stereo Mix option?
 No problem.
 Audacity has a useful feature that can record the audio coming out of your computer—even without Stereo Mix.
 In fact, Audacity’s feature may be even better than Stereo Mix, assuming you’re willing to use Audacity to record the audio.
 This method takes advantage of a feature that Microsoft added in Windows Vista named the Windows Audio Session API (WASAPI).
-The feature also functions in Windows 7, 8, and 10, and helps make up for the lack of a Stereo Mix option on modern Windows PCs.
+The feature also functions in Windows 7, Windows 8, Windows 10, and Windows 11, and it helps make up for the lack of a Stereo Mix option on modern Windows PCs.

 Click the Record button to start recording the audio in Audacity, and then click Stop when you’re done.
 Because you’re using Audacity, you can easily trim and edit the sound file when you’re done.

-Update: If this doesn’t work, you may also need to select the correct number of recording channels to match your device using the dropdown box to the right of device selection box.
+Note: If this doesn’t work, you may also need to select the correct number of recording channels to match your device using the dropdown box to the right of the device selection box.
 For example, If you have a 7.1 channel headset, select “8.”

 Audacity’s tutorial website explains why this feature is actually better than Stereo Mix:

-“WASAPI loopback has an advantage over stereo mix or similar inputs provided by the soundcard that the capture is entirely digital (rather than converting to analog for playback, then back to digital when Audacity receives it).
-System sounds playing through the device selected for WASAPI loopback are still captured, however.”
+“WASAPI loopback has a big advantage over stereo mix or similar inputs provided by the audio interface.
+The capture is entirely digital (rather than converting to analog for playback, then back to digital when Audacity receives it).”

 In other words, your recorded sound file will be higher-quality when using Audacity’s WASAPI loopback option.

-Sure, this is inconvenient and silly compared to to the first two software-only options we talked about.
-But, if you desperately need to capture the audio coming out of your computer in an application that isn’t Audacity and you don’t have Stereo Mix, the cable trick allows you to do this.
+Sure, this is inconvenient and silly compared to the software-only options we talked about.
+But, if you desperately need to capture the audio coming out of your computer in an application that isn’t Audacity or OBS, and you don’t have Stereo Mix, the cable trick allows you to do this.

 Obviously, copyright laws may prevent you from distributing whatever recordings you make in this way, so don’t use these tricks for piracy!
 After all, even if you were going to pirate some audio, there’d be easier ways to do it than this.